 - The Ministry of the Environment is the responsible body for the implementation of the INSPIRE directive in Sweden.
 The Ministry has representatives in the INSPIRE committee. - The national implementation of the INSPIRE Directive is coordinated by Lantmäteriet, which is governed by the Ministry of Finance.
-Lantmäteriet is the Swedish National Contact Point and has representatives in MIG-T, MIG and the INSPIRE committee. - The Geodata Advisory Board supports Lantmäteriet on issues of national interests as related to the Swedish NSDI and the implementation of the INSPIRE directive.
-The Geodata Advisory is appointed by the Swedish Government. - There are two main working groups; - the INSPIRE work group which is an information network with representatives from data-responsible authorities - the Technical forum which is similar to the INSPIRE work group but with focus on technical (IT-related) issues - The Nordic countries cooperate and coordinate in an informal network (INSPIRE Nordic Network) with focus on crossborder activities and knowledge exchange on INSPIRE implementation issues in respective country.
+Lantmäteriet is the Swedish National Contact Point and has representatives in MIG-T, MIG and the INSPIRE committee. - The Geodata Council supports Lantmäteriet on issues of national interests as related to the Swedish NSDI and the implementation of the INSPIRE directive.
+The Geodata Advisory is appointed by the Swedish Government. - · There are two main working groups; - the INSPIRE work group which is a network with representatives from data-responsible authorities with focus on knowledge exchange on INSPIRE implementation issues - the Technical forum which is similar to the INSPIRE work group but with focus on technical (IT-related) issues - The Nordic countries cooperate and coordinate in an informal network (INSPIRE Nordic Network) with focus on cross-border activities and knowledge exchange on INSPIRE implementation issues in respective country.